 Uber is available in Slovakia!
 We ordered an Uber from the train station to drop us off at our hotel on the Danube.
 The ride cost us less than $4 US, so it’s not even worth bothering with public transportation on a short visit.
 It’s also a good idea to order an Uber if it’s late and you’ve had a few drinks.

-If you’re not already signed up to Uber, you can sign up here for free and receive up to $20 US off your first ride!
+If you’re not already signed up to Uber, you can sign up here for free and receive $2 off your first 3 rides!

 Recap: Is Bratislava worth a day trip from Vienna?